 This is my second interview with Steven Kotler.
 Last time we discussed Abundance: The Future is Better than You Think – the book Steven co-wrote with Peter Diamandis.
 This time we are here to discuss reaching our optimum state of performance or what many of us call Flow.

-During our conversation with Steven Kotler we cover issues such as: the definition of flow as an optimal state of performance; his profound personal experiences of being in flow; the likelyhood of putting flow in a pill or video game; why we need setting both long term as well as clear short term goals; Nietzsche and transhumanism; the flow genome project…
+During our conversation with Steven Kotler we cover issues such as: the definition of flow as an optimal state of performance; his profound personal experiences of being in flow; the likelihood of putting flow in a pill or video game; why we need setting both long-term as well as clear short-term goals; Nietzsche and transhumanism; the flow genome project…

 Who is Steven Kotler?